alexbfree/thesis/src/chapter-7.md

 Thesis Conclusion
 -----------------

-[reiterate the answer to the question - the key role, capabilities and approaches needed for better human data relations]
+[reiterate the answer to the question - the key 4 roles, 3 capabilities and N approaches needed for better human data relations]

-[clarify the contribution of the thesis, with backreferences]
+[clarify the contribution of the thesis, with backreferences - 2 case studies, RQ answers, and the HDR roadmap]

 [highlight future value/societal implications of the work]